swissspidy/performant-translations/readme.txt

 = 1.0.3 =

-This release improves compatibility with Query Monitor's developer tools panel.
+This release improves Multisite support and compatibility with Query Monitor's developer tools panel.

 = 1.0.2 =